rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 };
 {{< /highlight >}}

 Great!
-You have initialized firebase in your application.
-In the next part, you will define the interface for the firebase API which will be consumed by your React components.
+You have initialized Firebase in your application.
+In the next part, you will define the interface for the Firebase API which will be consumed by your React components.

 {{% chapter_header "Firebase's Authentication API" "firebase-authentication" %}}

-In the previous section, you have created a firebase project on the official firebase website and enabled the authentication with email and password.
+In the previous section, you have created a Firebase project on the official Firebase website and enabled the authentication with email and password.
 Now you will implement the authentication API.
-You can read up all functionalities that are exposed by the API in the official firebase documentation.
+You can read up all functionalities that are exposed by the API in the official Firebase documentation.

-Initially, import the previously instantiated auth object from the firebase configuration file.
+Initially, import the previously instantiated auth object from the Firebase configuration file.

 In *src/firebase/auth.js* file: